gevhaz/hugo-theme-notrack/exampleSite/content/_index.md

 diplomat with experience from academia and government, having published a large number of books on international law, sometimes even being called the "father" of this field of study.
-I have experience working as a diplomat from serving as the Swedish Ambassdor to France.
+I have experience working as a diplomat from serving as the Swedish Ambassador to France.
 For a more comprehensive list of my experience, see the [Resume]({{< ref "resume.md" >}}) tab.

 After having been wrongfully convicted of treason in the Netherlands and